 Bryce Harper is gone, but the Nats look set to take the Wild Card and then … who knows.
 Could Juan Soto, the most joyous man in baseball, do what Harper never could?

 The Phillie Phanatic is … a bird?
 That’s … how is that possible?

 Andrew McCutchen is baseball’s certified softie.
 While he’s going to miss the rest of the year, he’s at least spending lots of time doing goofy romantic stuff with his wife.

-Anyway, here are a few more things I didn’t write, but which I think are worth your time:
+And here are a few things I didn’t write, but are very worth your time:

 Players Weekend was last week and Gemma Kaneko broke down all the nicknames and charted them out.
 What can we learn from the data?
 This the future of sabermetrics.